 This is the second part of a two-part feature.
 To read the first part, click here.

 Bohannon's public persona started to grow when word got out that President Barack Obama would be making a campaign stop on campus at the University of Wisconsin-Madison.
-Bohannon said he knew the president was fond of basketball, so he posed a simple question to the president's official Twitter account: would he like to play a game of pick-up basketball with the Badgers while he was on campus?
-Bohannon said he went to bed and didn't think much of it- but when he woke up the next morning his original tweet had been re-tweeted 50 times, eventually rising to 160 times in a day and a half.
+Bohannon said he knew President Obama loves basketball, so he posed a simple question to his official Twitter account: would he like to play a game of pick-up basketball with the Badgers?
+Bohannon said he went to bed and didn't think much of it- but when he woke up the next morning his original tweet had been re-tweeted 50 times, and saw it get retweeted 160 times in a day and a half.

 But even before the team was invited to sit in the front row for the campaign rally, national news outlets picked up on Bohannon's furious efforts to play a game of pick-up hoops with the leader of the free world.
 Most outlets mentioned Bohannon's tweeting in passing to their audiences, but Jeff Goodman of CBSSports.com saw something different.
 After a few extended conversations with Bohannon, Goodman suggested that Bohannon join CBS Sports as a guest blogger for the season.